HeIIoween/FLHook-And-88-Flak-m0tah/Main/trunk/Readme.txt

 A: This is because the player fled without you taking notice, and the wingmen have teleported back to him/her, seeing as they couldn't cruise away in time.

 Q: Will these wingmen be ported to normal Freelancer?
-A: Yes, in fact as of this writing a beta of the Multiplayer Wingmen Project has been released - download it at http://www.memes.no/88flak/downloads/beta/88FlakAIWingmenProject098Beta.zip.flmod
+A: Yes, in fact as of this writing a beta of the Multiplayer Wingmen Project has been released - download it at http://the-starport.net/modules/newbb/viewtopic.php?topic_id=977&start=0 (forum topic) or http://www.memes.no/88flak/downloads/beta/88FlakAIWingmenProject099Beta.zip.flmod (direct link)

 Q: Will these wingmen work in other mods / can I use them in my own mod?
 A: On their own, no, the wingmen can not function in other mods without a bit of work.
 See the above question.
    If you want to use wingmen in your own mod, go for it.
 I would appreciate it if you asked first (contact info below), but it isn't required - just proper credit at least.
+See Use of INI Code section.

 ------
 ##7 - AI Companion Bot FAQ